Wiser Workplace

 Have a Workplace Concern?

 Submit your concern confidentially.
-It's free for employees, and all communications are protected by mediation confidentiality.
+It's free for employees, and all communications are protected by Section 7 contractual confidentiality.

 Important Disclaimer: This guide is for general informational and educational purposes only and does not constitute legal advice.
 No attorney-client relationship is created by reading this guide.
 Employment law is constantly evolving - statutes are amended, new regulations are adopted, and court decisions can change the interpretation of existing law at any time.
 While we strive to keep this guide accurate, we cannot guarantee that all information reflects the most current state of the law.
 This guide may not address recent legislative changes, pending regulations, or new case law that could affect your rights or obligations.
 Every situation is unique.
 If you need legal advice about your specific situation, please consult a qualified California employment attorney.
 Do not rely on this guide as a substitute for professional legal counsel.